techreturners/js_coding_exercises/docs/exercise008-bonus-activity.md

 alert(user.address.postcode); // Throws Error!
 ````

 Note: if you simply tried to access user.address and the user doesn't have an address, JavaScript returns undefined.
-JavaScript only throws an error if an intermediate property isn't there i.e. address if you're trying to access postcode.
+JavaScript only throws an error if an intermediate property isn't there (in the above solution, `address` is the intermediate property)

 There are many ways of getting around this such as conditionally checking a property exists before trying to access it, such as: